tensorflow/tflite-micro/tensorflow/lite/micro/docs/new_platform_support.md

 a single static library (for example `libtflm.a`) using your platform-specific build system.

-TFLM's third party dependencies are spearated out in case there is a need to have shared libraries for the third party code to avoid symbol collisions.
+TFLM's third party dependencies are separated out in case there is a need to have shared libraries for the third party code to avoid symbol collisions.

 Note that for IDEs, it might be sufficient to simply include the